WASAPI-Community/data-transfer-apis/ait-specification/README.md

 ### Checking the result of a failed job

 If your job has a `failed` `state`, build a URL of the form `https://partner.archive-it.org/wasapi/v1/jobs/{jobtoken}/error`.
-This is in development not currently implemented.
+This is in development and not currently implemented.

 ### Checking the result of a complete job